-All the procedures considered so far (exact or approximate) were taking the Chapman-Enskog expansion as the starting point.
-However, the result of the summation in these procedures does not involve the Knudsen number $\epsilon$ explicitly, neither the sum does apply for a "smallness" of this parameter.
-Therefore, it makes sense to reformulate the problem of the reduced description (for the Grad equations (\ref{Grad101}) this amounts to the problem of constructing a function $\sigma_k (u_k , p_k ,k)$) in a way where the parameter $\epsilon$ does not come into play at all.
-Further, in a framework of such an approach, we can seek for a method of explicit constructing the function $\sigma_k (u_k , p_k ,k)$, and which does not rely upon the Taylor-like expansions as above.
+The starting points of all the approaches considered so far (exact or approximate) is the Chapman--Enskog expansion.
+However, the result of the summation does not involve the Knudsen number $\epsilon$ explicitly and does not require the ``smallness" of this parameter.
+Therefore, it makes sense to reformulate the problem of the reduced description (for the Grad equations (\ref{Grad101}) this amounts to the problem of constructing a function $\sigma_k (u_k , p_k ,k)$) in a way where the parameter $\epsilon$ does not appear at all.
+Further, in the framework of such an approach, we can seek a method of explicit construction of the function $\sigma_k (u_k , p_k ,k)$, which does not rely upon the Taylor-like expansions as above.

-In this section we introduce the approach just mentioned, considering again the illustrative example (\ref{Grad101}).
-These ideas will be extensively used in the sequel, and they also constitute the basis of the so-called method of invariant manifold for dissipative systems \cite{MIM}.
+In this section we introduce such an approach, considering again the illustrative example (\ref{Grad101}).
+These ideas will be extensively used in the sequel, and they also constitute the basis of the so-called method of invariant manifold for dissipative systems \cite{GKTTSP94}.

-Let us rewrite here the equations (\ref{Grad101}), in the Fourier variables, and canceling the parameter $\epsilon$:
+Let us rewrite here (\ref{Grad101}) in the Fourier variables, and cancel the parameter $\epsilon$:

-The result of the reduction in the system (\ref{Grad101a}) amounts to a function $\sigma_k (u_k , p_k ,k)$, which depend parametrically on the hydrodynamic variables $u_k $ and $p_k $, and also on the wave vector $k$.
-Due to the linearity of the problem under the consideration, this function depends linearly on $u_k $ and $p_k $, and we can start with the form given by the equation (\ref{sigma101}):
+The result of the reduction in the system (\ref{Grad101a}) amounts to a function $\sigma_k (u_k , p_k ,k)$, which depends parametrically on the hydrodynamic variables $u_k $ and $p_k $, and also on the wave vector $k$.
+Due to the linearity of the problem under consideration, this function depends linearly on $u_k $ and $p_k $, and we can start with the form given by (\ref{sigma101}):

 where $A$ and $B$ are undetermined functions of $k$.
-Now, however, we do not refer to a power series representation of these functions as in the equations (\ref{AB101}).
+Now, however, we do not refer to a power series representation of these functions as in (\ref{AB101}).

 Given the form of the function $\sigma_{k}(u_k , p_k ,k)$ (\ref{sigma101a}), we can compute its time derivative in {\it two } different ways.
-On the one hand, substituting the function (\ref{sigma101a}) into the right hand side of the third of the equations in the set (\ref{Grad101a}), we derive:
+On one hand, substituting (\ref{sigma101a}) into the right hand side of the third equation in the set (\ref{Grad101a}), we derive:

-On the other hand, computing the time derivative due to the first two equations (\ref{Grad101a}), we come to the following:
+On the other hand, computing the time derivative and using the first two equations (\ref{Grad101a}), we obtain: